 - A ball must land inside the bounds of the court for continuing the game.
-If the ball goes out of the traced bounds it ends up the player with the loss of a point.
+If the ball goes out of the traced bounds it ends up player with the losing a point.

 - Players are not allowed to touch the net, post, or cross the opponent’s side.